-If you have any questions about IFRS 18, please speak to your usual Deloitte contact.
+If you have any questions about IFRS 18, please speak to your usual Deloitte contact or get in touch with a contact identified in this iGAAP in Focus.

-The Deloitte Accounting Research Tool (DART) is a comprehensive online library of accounting and financial disclosures literature.
-GAAP in the UK on DART allows access to the full IFRS Standards and UK GAAP, linking to and from:
+The Deloitte Accounting Research Tool (DART) is a comprehensive online library of accounting and financial disclosures literature. iGAAP on DART allows access to the full IFRS standards, linking to and from:

-- Deloitte's authoritative, up-to-date, GAAP in the UK manuals which provide guidance for reporting under IFRS Standards and UK GAAP - illustrative financial statements for entities reporting under IFRS Accounting Standards and UK GAAP.
+- Deloitte's authoritative, up-to-date, iGAAP manuals which provide guidance for reporting under IFRS standards - illustrative financial statements for entities reporting under IFRS Accounting Standards.

-In addition, our sustainability reporting volumes of GAAP in the UK provide guidance on disclosure requirements and recommendations which businesses must consider in light of the broader environmental, social and governance matters which can significantly drive the value of an entity.
+In addition, our sustainability reporting volumes of iGAAP provide guidance on disclosure requirements and recommendations which businesses must consider in light of the broader environmental, social and governance matters which can significantly drive the value of an entity.

-To apply for a subscription to GAAP in the UK on DART, click here to start the application process and select the GAAP in the UK package.
-For more information about GAAP in the UK on DART, including pricing of the subscription packages, click here.
+To apply for a subscription to iGAAP on DART, click here to start the application process and select the iGAAP package.

+For more information about iGAAP on DART, including pricing of the subscription packages, click here.